Old Adelaide Football Club

 The Adelaide Football Club, often referred to as the Old Adelaide Football Club, was an Australian rules football club based in Adelaide.
 Founded on 26 April 1860, it was the first football club formed in South Australia.

+From 1860 to 1872 the club played what appears to be a game a cross between association football and rugby using a round ball.

-The club played interclub football in South Australia until 1872, when it had disputes with Kensington and Port Adelaide over the rules, but club resumed interclub matches in 1875.
+The club played interclub football in South Australia until 1872, when it had disputes with Kensington and Port Adelaide over the rules, but resumed interclub matches in 1875 under its former rules.
+Adelaide was the premier team in interclub competition in 1871–72.

-In 1876, the Adelaide Club rules were adopted by all the South Australian clubs at a meeting organised by Charles Kingston from the South Adelaide Football Club, and in 1877, the Adelaide club captain Richard Twopeny called an initial meeting which led to the formation of the South Australian Football Association (SAFA) and participated in the competition from 1877–81 and 1885–93.
+In 1876, the Adelaide Club rules were adopted by all the South Australian clubs at a meeting organised by Charles Kingston from the South Adelaide Football Club, and in 1877, the Adelaide club captain Richard Twopeny called an initial meeting which led to the formation of the South Australian Football Association (SAFA) and participated in the competition from 1877 to 1881.
+The club uniform was black and red scarlet striped jersey, hose, and cap, and white knickerbockers.

-The club won successive premierships in interclub competition in 1871-72, and also won the 1886 SAFA premiership.
-The club dropped out of the SAFA and folded at the end of the 1893 season.
+For the 1881 SAFA season the Old Adelaide Football Club merged with Kensington Football Club.
+The first meeting of the merged club was held on Monday 11 April 1881 at the Prince Alfred Hotel.
+It was decided that the colour of the club be black and scarlet guernsey, hose, and cap, and navy blue knickerbockers.
+After the first 4 games the merged side of Adelaide-Kensington had lost all their games and only had scored the one goal.
+Following the fourth defeat by seven goals to nil against South Park on their home ground the club held a meeting and decided to disband.